Jumbo frame: Error detection

-Simple additive checksums as contained within the UDP and TCP transports have proven ineffective at detecting bus-specific bit errors because with simple summations, these errors tend to self-cancel.
-Before the adoption of RFC 3309, testing with simulated error injection against real data showed that as much as 2% of these errors were not being detected.

-Larger frames are more likely to suffer undetected errors with the simple CRC32 error detection used in Ethernet frames – as packet size increases it becomes more likely that multiple errors cancel each other out.
+Errors in jumbo frames are more likely to go undetected by the simple CRC32 error detection of Ethernet and the simple additive checksums of UDP and TCP: as packet size increases, it becomes more likely that multiple errors cancel each other out.

 One IETF approach for adopting jumbo frames avoids data integrity reduction of the service data unit by performing an extra CRC at the next network protocol layer above Ethernet.
 Stream Control Transmission Protocol (SCTP) transport (RFC 4960) and iSCSI (RFC 7143) use the Castagnoli CRC polynomial.
 The Castagnoli polynomial 0x1EDC6F41 achieves the Hamming distance HD=6 beyond one Ethernet MTU (to a 16,360-bit data word length) and HD=4 to 114,663 bits, which is more than 9 times the length of an Ethernet MTU.
 This gives two additional bits of error detection ability at MTU-sized data words compared to the Ethernet CRC standard polynomial while not sacrificing HD=4 capability for data word sizes up to and beyond 72 kbits.
 Support of Castagnoli CRC polynomial within a general-purpose transport designed to handle data chunks, and within a TCP transport designed to carry SCSI data, both provide improved error detection rates despite the use of jumbo frames where an increase of the Ethernet MTU would otherwise have resulted in a significant reduction in error detection.

 Configuration

-Some vendors include the headers in the size settings while others do not, that is either the maximum frame size (including frame headers, maximum layer-2 packet size) or the maximum transmission unit (maximum layer 3 packet size excluding frame headers).
-Therefore, you might find that different values must be configured in equipment from different vendors to make the settings match.
+In networking equipment, maximum jumbo frame size may be specified using either maximum frame size (maximum layer 2 packet size, includes frame headers) or maximum transmission unit (maximum layer 3 packet size, excludes frame headers), depending on the equipment's configuration interface.

-A mixture of devices configured for jumbo frames and devices not configured for jumbo frames on a network has the potential to cause network performance issues.
+A network that has a mixture of devices configured for jumbo frames and devices not configured for jumbo frames may have performance issues.